multani/gcp-changelog/content/compute-engine/index.md

 is designed for graphics-intensive workloads such as NVIDIA Omniverse simulations, video transcoding, and virtual desktops.
 The G4 machine series also provides a cost-effective solution for single-host inference and model tuning.
-The G4 machine series is now available in the following regions and zones:
+The G4 machine series is available in the following regions and zones:

 * APAC
   + Jurong West, Singapore: `asia-southeast1-b`
-* Europe:
+* Europe
   + Eemshaven, Netherlands: `europe-west4-a`
 * North America
   + Council Bluffs, Iowa: `us-central1-b`